We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Was this helpful?

 Therapy costs can be a hard limit when you’re looking for mental health support.
-We’ve tested, researched, and gathered some of the best affordable therapy options to help you choose.
+We’ve tested, researched, and gathered some of the best affordable online therapy options to help you choose.

 Mental health emergency